 While it’s doubtful the complaint will gain legal traction given the ICC’s equivocal jurisdiction on matters concerning territorial disputes and aggression, it has underscored rising anxieties over China’s increasingly militarized ambitions for the sea.

-You made some really good points there.
-I looked on the internet for more information about the issue and found most people
+2. You’ve made some good points there.
+I looked on the internet for additional information about the issue and found most individuals will go along with your views on this site.

 that’s both equally educative and interesting, and let me tell you,